sahib/rmlint/docs/rmlint.1.rst

     - **a**: keep first alphabetically   **A**: keep last alphabetically
     - **p**: keep first named path       **P**: keep last named path

+    Alphabetical sort will only use the basename of the file and ignore it's case.
     One can have multiple criteria, e.g.: ``-S am`` will choose first alphabetically; if tied then by mtime.
     **Note:** original path criteria (specified using `//`) will always take first priority over `-S` options.